-If you are feeling really emboldened (which you should be after the great last few days) you may want to find a local bar where you can sample Tuak.
+If you are feeling really emboldened (which you should be after the great past few days) you may want to find a local bar where you can sample Tuak.
 This is the local palm ‘wine’ made from lightly fermenting the milky sap of palm trees.
 It has a tangy taste and about a 4% alcohol content when fresh (about the same as many beers).

-It is usually enjoyed along with guitars, bamboo flutes, improvised percussion and much impromptu singing and music – a let-the-hair-down party atmosphere as the night progresses.
+It is usually enjoyed along with guitars, bamboo flutes, improvised percussion and much impromptu singing and music – a let-your-hair-down party atmosphere as the night progresses.
 It’s a guaranteed opportunity to get to know the locals!

 Included Meals – BREAKFAST, LUNCH

 Batak close harmony Sentosa Trio sings – ‘One Night in Lake Toba’